Olivier Berrouet, Petrus' winemaker, April 2017

 Petrus 2020 (barrel sample) 99p

 Tasted in November 2020.
-Rather elegant than powerful wine.
-Still, with a unique complexity, velvety, fantastic structure, sophisticated touch, multilayered, and breathtaking length.
+Rather elegant than powerful, it still has a unique complexity, velvety, fantastic structure, sophisticated touch, multilayered, and breathtaking length.

 Petrus 2018 (barrel sample) 100p